aaronwriight/aaronwriight.github.io/_pages/research.md

 ---
 permalink: /
-title: "welcome" # title that appears in url tab
+title: "hi! ~" # title that appears in url tab
 author_profile: true
 redirect_from:
   - /research/